Mexican Rice – Arroz a La Mexicana

 1⁄2 spring parsley (optional)

-- Set the water to boil together with all ingredients and the optional ingredients.
+- Set the water to boil together with the broth cubs only with the optional ingredients except for the parsley.

-- Carefully dig to the bottom of the rice with a fork to see if any moisture remains; if so, then continue cooking over low heat for a few minutes more.
-Set aside, still covered, to give the rice a chance to continue steaming evenly for about 15 minutes.
+- NOTE: Carefully dig to the bottom of the rice with a fork to see if any moisture remains or if the rice is fully done; and with remaining water, then continue cooking over low heat for a few minutes more.
+If is not fully cocked yet, put a bit more hot water and continue cooking in low heat.
+When finished set the rice aside, still covered, to give the rice a chance to continue steaming evenly for about 15 minutes.